poojarao76/Pandas-exercises/README.md

 # Pandas-exercises

 Welcome!
-This repository contains a comprehensive set of exercises designed to help you master the use of the Pandas library for data manipulation, visualization, and more.
-These exercises will help you enhance your data analysis skills.
+This repository contains a comprehensive set of exercises designed to use the Pandas library for data manipulation, visualization, and more.

 ## Introduction